farhanfuadabir/Sensor-Curve-Fitting/README.md

 # Sensor-Curve-Fitting

+This project aimed for the derivation of an output function for SHARP IR sensor (`GP2Y0A21YK0F`) in order to convert the raw value to meaningful distance.

 ### Issue
 SHARP IR sensor (`GP2Y0A21YK0F`) outputs a raw value which is not linearly correlated with the distance.
 So, a non-linear function is needed to output the distance from raw value.